FernandoAiresCastello/TileGameLib/README.md

 # TileGameLib
 TileGameLib is a C/C++ library for quick and easy development of tile-based, pseudo-8-bit games.
 Requires [SDL 2](https://www.libsdl.org/).

+Looking for the C# TileGameLib library?
+It's now part of TileGameMaker and is unrelated to this project.
+[Click here to go to TileGameMaker.](https://github.com/FernandoAiresCastello/TileGameMaker)

 **Current version**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pre-Alpha (0.1)